Deputies make arrest in 2014 killing of 7-year-old Terrez Coleman

 BATON ROUGE - Deputies arrested a man they say is responsible for the death of a 7-year-old who was killed in 2014.

 The East Baton Rouge Parish Sheriff's Office said 7-year-old Terrez Coleman was riding in the car along Prescott Road with his two sisters, mom and dad on Aug.
 16, 2014 when someone fired a shot at their car.
-Deputies said they heard a "pop" and then realized their 11-year-old daughter had been shot in the stomach.
-The bullet kept traveling directly to Terrez's heart and the child was killed instantly.
+The parents said they heard a "pop" and then realized their 11-year-old daughter had been shot in the stomach.
+The bullet kept traveling directly into Terrez's heart and the child was killed instantly.

 The case went unsolved for more than a decade until Monday night, when 32-year-old Rashad Montreal Turner was booked into jail for first-degree murder and four counts of attempted first-degree murder.